Joanna Burger, Ph.D.

 - Burger, J, Gochfeld, M. A template of information needs for decision-making about delaying remediation on contaminated lands to protect human health.
 J Toxicol Environ Health A. 2020;83 (10):379-394. doi: 10.1080/15287394.2020.1763221.
 PubMed PMID:32501180

 - Burger, J, Gochfeld, M, Kosson, DS, Brown, KG, Salisbury, JA, Jeitner, C. Risk to ecological resources following remediation can be due mainly to increased resource value of successful restoration: A case study from the Department of Energy’s Hanford Site.
 Environ Res.
 2020;186 :109536. doi: 10.1016/j.envres.2020.109536.
 PubMed PMID:32344209

 - Burger, J, Gochfeld, M, Kosson, DS, Brown, KG, Salisbury, J, Jeitner, C. A paradigm for protecting ecological resources following remediation as a function of future land use designations: a case study for the Department of Energy’s Hanford Site.
 Environ Monit Assess.
 2020;192 (3):181. doi: 10.1007/s10661-020-8084-x.
 PubMed PMID:32065319

 - Burger, J, Gochfeld, M, Jeitner, C. Importance of buffer lands to determining risk to ecological resources at legacy contaminated sites: A case study for the Department of Energy’s Hanford Site, Washington, USA.
 J Toxicol Environ Health A. 2019;82 (22):1151-1163. doi: 10.1080/15287394.2019.1702911.
 PubMed PMID:31852396

 See complete list of Dr. Burger’s publications

-Categories: Faculty, Exposure Science and Epidemiology, Epi Members, Global Health, Member
+Categories: Faculty, Environmental and Population Health Biosciences, Epi Members, Global Health, Member